Skip to main content

 Defensibility improves when the questions are embedded in governance early.

 • Can we explain the decision?
-Not how the model works, but why this case moved in this direction.
+Focus on why this case moved in this direction and what evidence supported it.

 • Can we prove the evidence?
 Explanations should link back to source records, not invented references.